 Snowshill is particularly well known for its lavender fields, which not only smell wonderful but attract bounties of bumblebees all summer long, making them a wonderful environmental attraction too.

 Nearby Snowshill Manor is managed by the National Trust, with a great collection of artefacts and picturesque gardens.
+Visit the Cotswolds at Christmas, you won’t regret it!

 8. Beesands, Devon